P4 Search configuration reference

 true |

 To filter user search results based on their P4 Server permissions (output of the p4 protect command), set to true.
 This requires the installation of the P4 Serverp4search-filter plugin for Elasticsearch.
 See the Elasticsearch plugin documentation.
-Use of the P4 Serverp4search-filter plugin will introduce a small overhead in the query time.
+Use of the P4 Serverp4search-filter plugin introduces a small overhead in the query time.
 This is mainly determined by the number of protection entries that are applied to the user running the query.
-In some situations, you might want to disable the filter if P4 Search only contains indexed data that is visible to all users. |
+In some situations, you can disable the filter if P4 Search contains only indexed data that is visible to all users. |

 Elasticsearch track total hits |